pedobry/esphome-smartboiler/README.md

 Note that only one device can be connected to the water heater at a time.

+## Hardware

+This component has been tested on:
+* ESP32 dev board
+* ESP32-C3

 ## Documentation

 This ESPHome component uses several standard components (sensors, etc.) for easy Home Assistant integration (auto-discovery).
 While it uses MQTT, it's also possible to remove MQTT and set up HA integration directly via the `api:` option.